Only three women in NDA’s list of Lok Sabha candidates for Bihar

 Two regional parties have shown a way out of chronic tokenism in their distribution of tickets to women this time.

-In West Bengal, the ruling Trinamool Congress has fielded 41 per cent women candidates for the general election, which the Biju Janata Dal in Odisha has reserved 33 per cent of its tickets for women.
+In West Bengal, the ruling Trinamool Congress has fielded 41 per cent women candidates for the general election, which the Biju Janata Dal (BJD) in Odisha has reserved 33 per cent of its tickets for women.

 PTI